-It's essential that you prepare for these interviews.
+It's essential that you prepare for your interviews at Morgan Stanley.
 To do so, use our example interview questions below to practice crafting considered, researched and relevant answers that'll make you stand out from your peers.

 Morgan Stanley example interview question: Give an example of a situation when you demonstrated leadership.

 How to approach: Your example here doesn’t need to be one in which you officially led a group; it can be any time when you’ve had to lead or motivate people in some way.

 Maybe you led a discussion, a research team, or delegated tasks for a particular project.
 Teaching others a new skill or sharing information can also be considered a leadership role.
 What Morgan Stanley wants to see is that you can support others and are happy to take control of a situation to ensure that it doesn’t spin out of control.

 Potential follow-up question: Do you think that you have a particular leadership style?

 Morgan Stanley example interview question: How would your friends describe you?

 How to approach: Morgan Stanley is looking to see whether you can be self-analytical and appreciate another person’s point of view – interviewers are not interested in your social relationships.

 While you’ll naturally want to focus on the best aspects of your character, it’s a good idea to show some appreciation that you’re not a perfect human being.
 Ask your friends this question and reflect on their answers.
 Then think about how you could improve yourself in any way.